Photo and story by Travis Cameron / Contributing Writer

 The purpose of his plan is to create an equal playing field for all purchasers of prescription drugs.

-“It’s not a bumper sticker,” Bredesen said.
-“The plan will face opposition from all sides, especially lobbying from large pharmaceutical companies that want to keep their profit margins high.
+Bredesen says that “the plan will face opposition from all sides, especially lobbying from large pharmaceutical companies that want to keep their profit margins high.
 There is little incentive for these companies to lower their prices.”

 However, Bredesen appeared optimistic, calling the Most Favored Nations Clause easy to understand.
 He championed the idea as one that everyone can get behind, regardless of political affiliation.